A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Contour plots

 \section{Contour plots}

 The confidence contours for the prompt phase joint fit of SBO-like GRBs~060218 and 100316D LL~GRB are presented in Fig.~\ref{fig:prompt_contour} (left panel).
-Additionally, Fig.~\ref{fig:afterglow_contours} shows the posterior contours for fitting the afterglow light curves of each event.
-In the right panel of Fig.~\ref{fig:prompt_contour}, the constraints on $L_{\gamma,\mathrm{iso}}$ and $z$ derived from the \fermilat{} upper limits present a median redshift of $z \gtrsim 0.18$, assuming the GRB~100316D configuration, as discussed in Sec.~\ref{sec:km3event}.
+The plots in Fig.~\ref{fig:afterglow_contours} show the posterior contours for fitting to the observed afterglow light curves of each event.
+In the right panel of Fig.~\ref{fig:prompt_contour}, the physically allowed parameter space of $L_{\gamma,\mathrm{iso}}$ and $z$ for KM3-230213A is constrained by the \fermilat{} upper limits, assuming the source has the properties of GRB~100316D.

+The posterior distributions for several parameters in our analysis (see Fig.~\ref{fig:prompt_contour} and ~\ref{fig:afterglow_contours}) exhibit clustering near the adopted prior boundaries.
+These boundaries are not arbitrary search windows but are defined by physical requirements as detailed in Sec.~\ref{sec:model}.
+The clustering suggests that the data favor values at the bounds supported by standard theory and previous studies.
+It represents a regime where the current observational data do not provide information beyond the established theoretical floor.
+Breaking these parameter degeneracies will require higher precision multi-messenger data.
+Notably, mildly extending the prior ranges produces a negligible impact on the overall analysis outcomes.